spookylukey/django-views-the-right-way/source/index.rst

 Each page is composed of two parts:

-1. The business — a short, definitive guide to The Right Way.
+1. The business — the **what and how** — a short, definitive guide to The Right Way.
 As a less experienced developer, either in general or in terms of knowledge of Django, this part is all you need.

-2. Discussion — a longer, in-depth explanation of why everyone else who tells you differently is wrong :-).
+2. Discussion — the **why** — a longer, in-depth explanation of why everyone else who tells you differently is wrong :-).
 It's targeted at slightly more experienced developers, and especially those who are responsible for teaching or making decisions about the patterns used in a code base.
 In each one I'll tackle one or two different aspects of the comparisons between CBVs and FBVs.

 So let's go!